Yessotoxin: Liquid–liquid or solvent extraction

 Liquid–liquid extraction or solvent extraction can be used to isolate YTXs from the sample medium.
 Methanol is normally the solvent of choice, but other solvents can also be used including acetone and chloroform.
 The drawback of using the solvent extraction method is the levels of analyte recovery can be poor, so any results obtained from the quantification processes may not be representative of the sample.

 Solid phase extraction

 Solid phase extraction also can be used to isolate YTXs from the sample medium.
 This technique separates the components of a mixture by using their different chemical and physical properties.
 This method is robust and extremely useful when small sample volumes are being analysed.
 It is advantageous over solvent extraction, as it concentrates (can give sample enrichment up to the power of 10) and can purify the sample by the removal of salts and nonpolar substances which can interfere with the final analysis.
-This technique is also beneficial because it gives good levels of YTX recovery — ranging from 40–50%.
+This technique is also beneficial because it gives good levels of YTX recovery — ranging from 40 to 50%.